logux/docs/3-concepts/5-subscription.md

 ## Channel Filters

-Client by default subscribes to all futher actions in this channel.
+Client by default subscribes to all further actions in this channel.
 If you need to subscribe client to some part of these actions, you can define channel filter on the server.
 For instance, you can use it to subscribe client to specific fields or your model.

 Only Node.js server API support channel filters.